zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 Each ICD is defined by a file with extension `.icd` in directory `/etc/OpenCL/vendors`.
 The first line in the ICD file specifies the path to a shared library.
 The ICD Loader `dlopen`s this library when the platform is requested.
-Environment variables regulate the order of the platforms, the default platform, and the debugging level.
-See `man libOpenCL` for details.
+Environment variables control the order of the platforms, the default platform, and the debugging level.
+See `man libOpenCL`.

 ## Installing ICDs

 Ubuntu provides ICDs for Intel and Nvidia GPUs.
-AMD is supported via the Mesa ICP, which implements OpenCL in terms of the free (non-proprietary) DRM/DRI drivers:
+AMD is supported via the Mesa ICP, which implements OpenCL in terms of the open source DRM/DRI drivers:

 ```bash
 $ apt-cache search '^opencl-icd$'  # virtual package provided by all ICDs